 Responding to COVID-19

 The Humana-Mays Healthcare Analytics Competition is adapting to the challenges presented by the COVID-19 pandemic.
-Due to the pandemic, the case competition may be held virtually; if so, we will provide you with further instructions.
+Due to the pandemic, the case competition will be held virtually this year.

 Students enrolled and taking classes part- or full-time in an accredited Master of Science, Master of Arts, Master of Information Systems, Master of Public Health, Master of Business Administration program, or other similar master’s programs that educate students in business, health care, or analytics at an educational institution based in the United States are eligible to enter.
 Students must be currently enrolled and taking classes and must not have graduated from the qualifying program at the time of the final case competition presentations.
 Students must also be physically located in the US from team sign-up to final presentations excluding personal short term travel of less than 2 weeks.
 Employees of Humana Inc. are not eligible to participate.